saf-dmitry/taskpaper-mode/scripting.md

         -f save-buffer &> /dev/null \
         && echo "Entry added."

-Save the script as i.e., `tp-add`, make it executable and put it in the path.
+Save the script as i.e., `tp-add`, make it executable

+    chmod +x tp-add

+and place it somewhere in the path where executable programs are located.
 Now you can quickly add an entry issuing

     tp-add - New task @today